 Managing Airline Networks: Design, Integration and Innovative Technologies is designed as a comprehensive compendium and is essential reading for both aviation practitioners and students of airline management.

 Table of Contents

-Dr. Markus Franke is owner of FATC and Managing Partner at M2P Consulting in Frankfurt.
+Markus Franke is owner of Franke Aviation & Transportation Consulting (FATC) and Managing Partner at M2P Consulting in Frankfurt.
 He has a track record of 29 years in aviation and 25 years in consulting, focusing on strategy and digitalisation.
-He is a lecturer at IUBH (Bad Honnef) and has published various articles and papers.
+He is a lecturer at the International University of Bad Honnef (IUBH) and has published various articles and papers.